 - a strong, deep enterprise backend with stability, security, and all necessary integrations

 This problem is not new, and operators have been working to solve the problem for years; yet little true progress has been made.
 The reason for this is that operators are using yesterday’s playbook to solve today’s problems.

 For example, the primary problem-solving focus has been on improving communication.
-Millions of dollars have been spent on technology, training, and management designed to enhance communication across functions.
+Millions of dollars have been spent on property operations tech, training, and management designed to enhance communication across functions.

 But communication isn’t the cause of the problem.
 After all, by the time the typical maintenance employee completes a planned service request and makes it back to the office, they’ve likely had to deal with multiple unexpected events.
 The complexity and lag inherent in work mean that anything other than real-time orchestration isn’t going to solve the problem.

 And the problem is that virtually all functions of an operator are involved and impacted.
 Too often these groups operate as silos with conflicting priorities and requirements.
 This results in each stakeholder creating their own system and process for managing their needs, creating multiple “sources of truth.”

 SuiteSpot TRIMM™ breaks down these silos and orchestrates each stakeholder’s needs to align them with how they best do their job.
 This means everyone stays focused on the job they are doing, knowing that the project and process management is under control.

 This enables property managers to utilize technology in new ways, eliminating friction and empowering people and residents, while simultaneously increasing the control and insight to manage these important processes.
 That’s good for the resident and good for the operator.